BlueBrain/hippocampus-model-portal/README.md

 ## HTTP auth proxy

-The purpose of the auth proxy is to enable image optimisation service (which is a part of portal deployment build with Next.js and doesn't support auth headers) to fetch images from Nexus for already authenticated, internal (to the EPFL network) clients by adding an auth token to the proxied requests.
+The purpose of the auth proxy is to enable image optimisation service (which is a part of Next.js portal deployment and doesn't support auth headers) to fetch images from Nexus for already authenticated, internal (to the EPFL network) clients by adding an auth token to the proxied requests.

 ```
             |       OpenShift cluster     |
 WebClient --|-> ImageOpt ---> AuthProxy --|-> Nexus
+                (Next.js)
 ```

 Relevant code is located in `tools/http-auth-proxy`.